When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 The Apollo Phaze Electric bike is the perfect example of such a bike.
 It isn’t fancy, it’s basic and utilitarian.
-But it does what it needs to do, and that is provide electric assist as and when needed.
+But it does what it needs to do, and that provides electric assist as and when needed.

 For under £600, you really can’t get much better value than that.

-Throw in a cheap set of mudguards, some lights a pannier rack and you have yourself the perfect cheap commuter electric bike.
+Throw in a cheap set of mudguards, some light a pannier rack and you have yourself the perfect cheap commuter electric bike.

-If you have a motor home, and you want a couple of cheap ebikes to chuck on the back and use to get yourself around whilst on holiday, the Phaze E is ideal for that purpose to.
+If you have a motor home, and you want a couple of cheap e-bikes to chuck on the back and use to get yourself around whilst on holiday, the Phaze E is ideal for that purpose too.